bvds/andes/docs/guides/manager_guide/README.md

  - Name - Groups to which the user belongs
  - Members - Users in the group
  - Modified - When the group was last modified

+Devices tab:

+- Info - Device name and Space Client version
+- Type - Device type and device's operating system version
+- Last Access - When user last used Space Client on their device, and the user's location

 ### Invite Users